carlosmartinez871208/Bootloader/readme.md

 # Bootloader

+## NOTE:
+Use this Bootloader with Application repository.

 ## What is a bootloader?
 A bootloader is a small piece of software that **is reponsible for loading and initializing the main application program** on an microcontroller or other embedded device.